Preamble: CBD Buyers Guide

 If you can answer ‘yes’ to at least 8 of the 12 questions, then in this modern 21st century lifestyle, you are doing pretty well.
 That is 2/3rds or say 67%.
 Of course there will be bed-ridden and elderly people who perhaps are suffering from some form of dementia who could still score highly but have an awful lifestyle.
 So this questionnaire is badly flawed.
 I confess that I, as an older man, took the quiz and could only score 7/12 or 58%.
 Not good at all, but in my defense it does show how otherwise healthy I am – or, perhaps even more telling, I take CBDPure every day!.
 I have been very sick in the past and have recovered amazingly – partly because of CBDPure, and my sleep is really excellent.
 CBDPure prepares and aligns you beautifully for this most important time of day.
 This means that even though I barely passed my test above, I am still having ‘good sleeps’.

-This is certainly not the end because I shall, in the future, add more.
-But for the moment, I must get my website up and running again.
+It has been a real pleasure writing this.
+But this is not the end because I shall, in the future, add more.
+But for the moment I must get my website up and running again.

 Best wishes to you all